williamlief/evaluationDB/data-raw/scripts/README.md

 # Data Imputation / Suppression
 States have adopted various strategies to preserve the anonymity of teacher evaluation ratings.
 Some states arbitrarily suppress a fraction of ratings, others suppress all ratings in districts with less than 10 teachers, and others suppress ratings when fewer than n teachers are in that category.
 The _impute variables above are used to track when I have tried to fill in suppressed rating information.
 For more information about imputation see the state_details.md file.

+Louisiana data that is listed as less than or equal to 1% is imputed as 1 for the first two evaluation categories. p1 and p2 percentage values are then estimated from subtracting the known percentages from 100; if both p1 and p2 are imputed than everything is pushed to p2.

+New Jersey imputes e2 data as 1 if both e1 and e2 are listed as NA.